-Yes, as long as there are no fire bans in effect for the park or specific site restrictions.
+Prior to visiting a park, please check their page to see if there are any current fire restrictions or bans.
+Certain sites may also have campfire restrictions.
 Campfires may be built in the fire ring provided at each site.
 No fires shall be left unattended and must be fully extinguished before leaving the campsite.
 Portable stoves may be used only in established campsites and designated picnic areas.

 No outdoor fires are allowed at the Golden Gate Guest House or the Mueller Cabins.

 What are quiet hours in the park?